GLOBAL MARKETS-Currencies volatile as investors eye G20

 NEW YORK, Feb 13 Currency trading was volatile on Wednesday as concerns about currency wars and the fallout from mixed messages from the G7 put added focus on a meeting of world leaders in Moscow later in the week.

-The yen was flat to little changed, giving up some of its sharp gains from the previous session.
-Comments from Russian Deputy Finance Minister Sergei Storchak weighed on the yen after he said the currency had definitely been over-valued and that "there are no signs" Japan's monetary authorities were intervening.
+The euro turned lower against the dollar and Japanese yen.
+The euro had earlier traded higher against the yen after Russian Deputy Finance Minister Sergei Storchak said the yen had definitely been over-valued and that "there are no signs" Japan's monetary authorities were intervening.

 Currencies have been volatile after a G7 statement earlier this week on exchange rates, designed to calm talk of a currency war, instead triggered fresh concerns.